akarnil/iotc-yocto-c-sdk/README.md

 ## Layers
 There are 2 layers thus far: `meta-iotconnect` & `meta-myExampleIotconnectLayer`.
 ### `meta-iotconnect`
-This layer draws in the various sources required to utilise the SDK.
+This layer draws in the various sources required to utilize the SDK.
 From a yocto perspective it largely serves to provide the sources to other recipes that produce executables e.g. `DEPENDS += "iotc-c-sdk"` will be present in said recipe.

 ```
 iotc-yocto-c-sdk$ tree meta-iotconnect/